FAQ

 7. Ethereum verifies the aggregated signatures and changes the state of the batch to verified.

-You can verify proofs in Aligned using our CLI or Rust SDK.
+You can verify proofs with our stack using our CLI or Rust SDK.

 Can you provide an estimate of Aligned’s savings?